TheoEwzZer/chocolatine/README.md

 **Your workflow must be usable with your different Epitech projects and their respective technologies and associated tools.**

 ```
-For this project, the only external actions allowed are actions/checkout and pixta-dev/repository-mirroring-action.
+For this project, the only external actions allowed are actions/checkout and pixta-dev/
+repository-mirroring-action.
-All other external actions (which you can find on the GitHub marketplace for example) are strictly forbidden.
+All other external actions (which you can find on the GitHub marketplace for example)
+are strictly forbidden.
 ```
 ```
-If particular settings or elements are not specified or addressed in the subject, you are free to do as you please with them.
+If particular settings or elements are not specified or addressed in the subject, you are
+free to do as you please with them.
 ```
 ### EVALUATION

-Your workflow will be tested by copying your ```chocolatine.yml```file, **and only this file**, into a test repository’s ```.github/workflows``` directory.
+Your workflow will be tested by copying your ```chocolatine.yml``` file, **and only this file**, into a test repository’s ```.github/workflows``` directory.
 Make then sure that the workflow is **self-contained** and does **not need any external files**.

 ### SECRETS